StevenWeir038/Kennel39/README.md

 To do this a `messages.html` template was included in the base.html, `Alerts` can be seen at the top of the page for:

-- logging in
+#### Logging in

 ![sign-in-msg](docs/readme/features/16-features-sign-in-msg.png "sign-in-msg")

-- logging out
+#### Logging out

 ![sign-out-msg](docs/readme/features/17-features-sign-out-msg.png "sign-out-msg")

-- creating/editing a valid booking
+#### Creating/editing a valid booking

 ![confirm-booking-msg](docs/readme/features/18-features-confirm-booking-msg.png "confirm-booking-msg")

-- preventing a booking clash (with time formatting)
+#### Preventing a booking clash (with time formatting)

 ![prevent-booking-clash-msg](docs/readme/features/19-features-prevent-booking-clash-msg.png "prevent-booking-clash-msg")
-prevent-booking-clash

 ## Future adaptations
 This was the first occasion using allauth which more than met project needs.
 It is possible to extend allauth forms though this will have to be an item for the future due to time constraints.
-You will notice a Profile table (with address and phone number fileds) set up with a 1-1 relationship with the user table.
+You will notice a Profile table (with address and phone number fields) set up with a 1-1 relationship with the user table.

 Only by addressing this can the user account edit/update/delete functionality be realised in the front-end.
 (Bookings were the highest priority for this project).